Maid Of Orleans Jasmine

 Other Names: Arabian Jasmine

-Climbing habit perfect for walls, trellises and pergolas; gently prune to form a shrub; proper fertilizing and pruning will maximize blooming; incredible display of small, star-shaped flowers with heavenly aroma
+Climbing habit perfect for walls, trellises and pergolas; gently prune to form a shrub; proper fertilizing and pruning will maximize blooming; incredible display of small, star-shaped flowers with a heavenly aroma

 Maid Of Orleans Jasmine is covered in stunning fragrant white star-shaped flowers held atop the branches from mid spring to mid fall.
 The flowers are excellent for cutting.
 Its oval pinnately compound leaves remain dark green in color throughout the year.
-The fruit is not ornamentally significant.

 Maid Of Orleans Jasmine is a dense multi-stemmed annual with a ground-hugging habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.